Yunhui1998/metasurface-imaging-review/docs/index.md

        margin-bottom:16px;
      ">
        <b>Abstract (English):</b><br>
-       Depth imaging is vital for many emerging technologies with applications in augmented reality, robotics, gesture detection, and facial recognition.
-These applications, however, demand compact and low-power systems beyond the capabilities of state-of-the-art depth cameras.
-Here, we leverage ultrathin dielectric metasurfaces to demonstrate a solution that, with a single surface, replicates the functionality of a high-performance depth camera typically comprising a spatial light modulator, polarizer, and three lenses.
-Using cylindrical nano-scatterers that can arbitrarily modify the phase of an incident wavefront, our metasurface passively encodes two complementary optical responses to depth information in a scene with a single camera snapshot.
-By decoding the captured data in software, our system produces a fully reconstructed image and transverse depth map of three-dimensional scenes with a fractional ranging error of 1.7%.
-We demonstrate the first visible wavelength and polarization-insensitive metasurface depth camera, representing a significant form factor reduction for such systems.
+       Recently, metasurfaces composed of artificially fabricated subwavelength structures have shown remarkable potential for the manipulation of light with unprecedented functionality.
+Here, we first demonstrate a metasurface application to realize a compact near-eye display system for augmented reality with a wide field of view.
+A key component is a see-through metalens with an anisotropic response, a high numerical aperture with a large aperture, and broadband characteristics.
+By virtue of these high-performance features, the metalens can overcome the existing bottleneck imposed by the narrow field of view and bulkiness of current systems, which hinders their usability and further development.
+Experimental demonstrations with a nanoimprinted large-area see-through metalens are reported, showing full-color imaging with a wide field of view and feasibility of mass production.
+This work on novel metasurface applications shows great potential for the development of optical display systems for future consumer electronics and computer vision applications.

      </p>
      <p style="
        color:#333333;